We Believe in the Future of Rural America

 WHO CREATED RURALWORKS?

-RuralWorks was created by Community Reinvestment Fund, USA, a national non-profit Community Development Financial Institution with a mission to improve lives and strengthen communities through innovative financial solutions and Conduit Capital, an alternative investment impact management company focused on creating innovative financial platforms designed to help solve the world’s most pressing problems.
+RuralWorks was created by Community Reinvestment Fund, USA, a national non-profit Community Development Financial Institution with a mission to improve lives and strengthen communities through innovative financial solutions and Conduit Capital (USA), whose founding mission is to develop capital solutions focusing on some of the world’s pressing social and environmental challenges.

 WHAT AREAS ARE SERVED?